 Everyone knows that when you buy groceries on sale, you’ll get more for your money.
-This same logical and well known principle is true with investing, but it gets overlooked with long term buy and hold investing, particularly after periods of increasing stock prices.
+This same logical and well known principle is true with investing, but it gets overlooked with long term buy and hold investing.
+Yet it is particularly important after periods of increasing stock prices.

 In this post, I’ll address the clues the stock market provides, assembled by an iconic stock analyst, to help know where the market is headed with a higher level of probability.

-Note that for younger, long term investors who have decades to allow their stock investments to compound and grow, knowing if stocks are moving up or down over the next few years is much less of an issue than it is for an investor over 50 cruising toward retirement.
+Note that for younger, long term investors who have decades to allow their stock investments to compound and grow slowly through the ups and downs, knowing if stocks are moving up or down over the next few years is much less of an issue than it is for an investor over 50 cruising toward retirement.